 - Estimate the depth of damaged layers.

-- Phenolphthalein carbonation test: The rebars are protected by corrosion through a very thin surface layer of iron oxide, which is created by the high alkalinity of its surrounding concrete.
+- Phenolphthalein carbonation test: The rebars are protected against corrosion, through a very thin surface layer of iron oxide, which is created by the high alkalinity of its surrounding concrete.
 Concrete carbonation is the chemical reaction between the calcium hydroxide that exists in the concrete’s water and the atmosphere’s carbon dioxide, which leads to the loss of this layer.
 It is a sign that the rebars’ corrosion takes place and an indicator of the concrete’s durability.
 Carbonation can be detected with the use of phenolphthalein spray.

 - Infrared Thermography: This method is based on the principle that heat flows at a different rate on different materials.
 This leads to differences on the surface temperatures.
 An infrared thermography camera is able to ‘see’ and measure the infrared energy radiated by these surfaces, which is invisible to the human eye.
 It has proven to be an accurate and efficient method with many applications in civil engineering, as to:

-- Detect delaminations on the material’s surface.
+- Detect delamination on the material’s surface.

 - Predict buckling, caused by thermal expanding, of exterior tiles on tall buildings.

 - Detect voids in the concrete’s core.

 - Detect underfloor heating and thermal bridges, to assess the energy performance of buildings.

 - Detect moisture and heat leak caused by insulation problems of buildings.